joonaspaakko/ScriptUI-Dialog-Builder-Joonas/README.md

 - You do still require an internet connection to use it.
 - You don't have to worry about losing progress if you wipe your browser history.
 The app does allow you to do that too, the need arises.
 - There is a tiny hiccup on windows.
 When you try to duplicate item(s), it may jump a little causing you to grab the wrong items because the `alt` key shows the top menu on windows.
 Maybe I'll add a secondary modifier key at some point to get around that.
+- For some reason the icons look kinda terrible, but it's too much work to do anything about it.

 ## Info